Before we dive into the best WordPress theme providers, here’s a quick reminder of what Themes are in WordPress.

 - Best WooCommerce Theme — Astra

 StudioPress themes are one of the highest quality WordPress themes on this list and my favorite theme.
 But it’s much more than just a WordPress theme but is built upon the Genesis framework.
-This very website is a custom theme based upon StudioPress Genesis.
+This very website is a custom theme based on StudioPress Genesis.
 This is why I rank StudioPress as the best overall, and best WordPress framework to use.

 Lastly, your choice of WordPress theme can dramatically affect SEO.
 Again this is why I recommend using StudioPress as your WordPress theme.